PROTONVR/FuckaVideonator/README.md

-FuckaVideonator portable
+Vestroyer portable
 ========================

 Run:
-1. Open FuckaVideonator.exe.
+1. Open Vestroyer.exe.
 2. Choose English or Polski.
 3. Pick a video and destroy it.